-Selling things in auction is very straightforward and follows the same pattern every time.
+Selling at auction is very straightforward and follows the same pattern every time.

-- Inspection of the lot by a valuer – who places an auction estimate on item/s and discusses with you possible reserve where appropriate.
+- Inspection of the lot by a valuer – who places an auction estimate on the item/s and discusses with you a reserve value where appropriate.

-- Receipt given to vendor with full details of items left for sale and notification of relevant sale date.
+- Receipt given to client – with full details of the items left for sale and notification of the relevant sale date.

 - Auction takes place – client is welcome to attend, but this is not essential.

-- Afternoon of auction, we email or post you results.
+- After the auction – we email or post you results that afternoon.